Powered by RND

 About The Small Business Cyber Security Guy | UK Cybersecurity for SMB & Startups

 The UK's leading small business cybersecurity podcast, helping SMEs protect against cyber threats without breaking the bank.
-Join cybersecurity veterans Noel Bradford (CIO at Boutique Security First MSP) and Mauven MacLeod (ex-UK Government Cyber Analyst) as they translate enterprise-level security expertise into practical, affordable solutions for UK small businesses.šŸŽÆ WHAT YOU'LL LEARN: Cyber Essentials certification guidance Protecting against ransomware & phishing attacks GDPR compliance for small businesses Supply chain & third-party security risks Cloud security & remote work protection Budget-friendly cybersecurity tools & strategies šŸ† PERFECT FOR: UK small business owners (5-50 employees) Startup founders & entrepreneurs SME managers responsible for IT security Professional services firms Anyone wanting practical cyber protection advice Every episode delivers actionable cybersecurity advice that you can implement immediately, featuring real UK case studies
+Join cybersecurity veterans Noel Bradford (CIO at Boutique Security First MSP) and Mauven MacLeod (ex-UK Government Cyber Analyst) as they translate enterprise-level security expertise into practical, affordable solutions for UK small businesses.๐ŸŽฏ WHAT YOU'LL LEARN: Cyber Essentials certification guidance Protecting against ransomware & phishing attacks GDPR compliance for small businesses Supply chain & third-party security risks Cloud security & remote work protection Budget-friendly cybersecurity tools & strategies ๐Ÿ† PERFECT FOR: UK small business owners (5-50 employees) Startup founders & entrepreneurs SME managers responsible for IT security Professional services firms Anyone wanting practical cyber protection advice Every episode delivers actionable cybersecurity advice that you can implement immediately, featuring real UK case studies

 Podcast website

-Listen to The Small Business Cyber Security Guy | UK Cybersecurity for SMB & Startups, The Diary Of A CEO with Steven Bartlett and many other podcasts from around the world with the radio.net app
+Listen to The Small Business Cyber Security Guy | UK Cybersecurity for SMB & Startups, Young and Profiting with Hala Taha (Entrepreneurship, Sales, Marketing) and many other podcasts from around the world with the radio.net app

 Get the free radio.net app